- Snake plants are drought-tolerant and can survive with minimal water.

 Soil is also an important factor in watering and the snake plant’s overall health.
 Any bag of regular potting soil from Lowe’s is not going to cut it if you want a thriving plant.
 However, with so many types of potting soil on the market, how do you know what to choose?

 The size of your plant and pot size is important factor in how often to water snake plants.
-The bigger your plant is, the more water it will require.
+The bigger your snake plant’s pot that is, the more water it will require.
 The larger leaves are going to transpire more, and as a result, the plant will need more frequent watering than when it was smaller.

 So, you may be asking how much water does a snake plant really need?
 To answer this, you must also know how to water.